mataluni-bravetto/abe-core-body-template/docs/reports/README.md

 ---

-*This documentation validates the AI Guardians Chrome extension's technical implementation, integration status, and production readiness.*"
+*This documentation validates the AiGuardian Chrome extension's technical implementation, integration status, and production readiness.*"